nestybox/sysbox/docs/distro-compat.md

 for more info on this.

-When Sysbox is installed in hosts with Linux kernel >= 5.12, shiftfs is NOT required as Sysbox can leverage a buitl-in kernel feature called "ID-mapped mounts" as an alternative to shiftfs.
+When Sysbox is installed in hosts with Linux kernel >= 5.12, shiftfs is NOT required as Sysbox can leverage a built-in kernel feature called "ID-mapped mounts" as an alternative to shiftfs.

 Having said this, we recommend having shiftfs installed on the host when